Sarah627/Java_miniatures/README.md

       ```
   - reminding you again that arrays in java are 0-based index (means you start counting and accessing aray elements from 0 index)
   - in `mylist` example if you tried to access `mylist[10]` will resut in ArrayOurOfBounds error.
+  - Java has a shorthand notation, known as the array initializer, which combines the declaration,
+creation,and initialization of an array in one statement:

+      ``` java

+          double[] myList = {1.9, 2.9, 3.4, 3.5};
+      ```
 </details>